Jamesthegoose1/Pulse/README.md

-Pulse is a JavaScript Based linking system that can sync VsCode to roblox
+Pulse is a JavaScript Based linking system that can sync VsCode to Roblox Studio